Surface Hill Uniting Church: Third Wesleyan Church

 The timber church was renovated and used as the Sunday School.
 The Methodist Church continued to have a solid presence in the town and church news was regularly reported in the Gympie Times and frequently the full text of a sermon would be published.
 In 1904, the Reverend Harry Youngman addressed the Chinese members of the congregation in their own language, an event which attracted hundreds of people, non-Chinese and non-Methodists alike.
 Small repairs were carried out on the church, hall and parsonage and it was not until the 1930s that any more substantial work was carried out on the site.

-In 1937, a representation was made to the state government for the use of relief labour to construct a stone retaining wall along the frontage to Reef and Channon Streets.
+In 1937, a representation was made to the Queensland Government for the use of relief labour to construct a stone retaining wall along the frontage to Reef and Channon Streets.
 The church provided materials - a member of the congregation donated the stone and the government paid wages.
 The job took over eighteen months to complete and was opened by Frank Cooper, the Queensland Treasurer to coincide with the church's seventieth anniversary.
 He said at the time that "I believe this wall will speak to you every time you come past it as of honest work earnestly done, it will also look at you (for walls have eyes) and will judge you whether you are doing your part in upholding the ideal for which it stands...it stands in perpetual reminder that work and worship go hand in hand."
 The relief labour went on to also construct a tennis court, lay paths and grade the church grounds.
 In the same year, the hall (the old church) was moved across the property and re-located to face Barter Street.

 A new two-storey hall was erected at the eastern end of the site in 1962.
 The timber parsonage was demolished in 1975 and replaced with a low-set brick building.
 Restoration work was undertaken on the church from 1977 to 1984 and included work on the stained glass windows, organ and exterior render and ramps were added to the church and hall.

-In April 2013, the church was sold to a local funeral director with the last service held in the church on 7 April 2013.
+In April 2013, the former church was sold to a local funeral director with the last church service held on 7 April 2013.